Bayesian measures of leverage and influence: Examples

 \subsection{Abalone data}

-The data set Abalone \citep{Abalone94}, from the UCI Machine Learning Repository \citep{ucirepo}, contains data on the edible marine shellfish commonly known as Abalone.
-The Abalone were caught by the Marine Research Laboratories of the Tasmanian State Government during a marine survey in 1988 \citep{Nash1994}.
+The data set Abalone \citep{Abalone94} contains data from a marine survey of the edible marine shellfish abalone.
 The data set contains a small number of anomalous observations which can be readily found using exploratory data analysis.
-The aim of this example is to show how these anomalous observations can be found after model fitting using local influence diagnostics.
+The aim of this example is to show how these can be found after model fitting using local sensitivity diagnostics.

-\citet{Waugh1995} used the data to predict the age of an abalone from physical measurements.
-Here we consider a different problem of predicting the amount of meat (the ``shucked weight'') obtained from an abalone based on length, diameter, height, weight, and sex.
+Consider the problem of predicting the amount of meat (the ``shucked weight'') obtained from an abalone based on length, diameter, height, weight, and sex.
 After removing the immature individuals, there are n=2835 abalone in the data set.
-A gamma GLM with log link was fitted to the data with log link

-Figure~\ref{fig:abalone-influence} shows the three conformal diagnostics for each observation indexed by row number: leverage (CLLEV), influence (CLINF), and the ratio of leverage to influence (CLOUT).
-Observations 1175 and 2052 have unusually high leverage.
-Both are also highly influential with 2052 accounting for nearly half of the conformal influence.
-The ratio of influence/leverage shows that 1175 is not an outlier, but reveals observation 2241, which does not appear outstanding in either the leverage plot or the influence plot.
+A gamma GLM was fitted with log link.
+Figure~\ref{fig:abalone-influence} shows conformal diagnostics for each observation.
+Observations 1175 and 2052 have unusually high leverage (CLLEV).
+Both are also highly influential (CLINF) with 2052 accounting for nearly half of the conformal influence.
+The CLOUT statistic reveals observation 2241 as an outlier, although it does not have high leverage or influence.

 Table~\ref{tab:abalone} shows data for the three anomalous observations.
 High-leverage observations 1175 and 2052 have unusual height compared with their other dimensions: 1175 is very flat and 2052 is very tall.
-These values are so far outside the range of veriation in the rest of the data that they are most likely data errors.
+These values are so far outside the range of variation in the rest of the data that they are most likely data errors.
 Outlying observation 2241 has unusually low shucked weight.
-The median ratio of shucked weight to whole weight in the whole data set is 0.43 with a lower 5th percentile of 0.33.
-Observation 2241 has a ratio of 0.17 which is the lowest in the data set.
+In fact it has the lowest ratio of shucked weight to whole weight in the whole data set.

-\section{Bike sharing data}
+\subsection{Bike sharing data}

-The data set Bike Sharing \citep{BikeSharing2013}, from the UCI Machine Learning Repository \citep{ucirepo}, contains hourly data on the number of bicycles rented out by the company Capital Bikeshare DC in the years 2011 and 2012.
+The data set Bike Sharing \citep{BikeSharing2013} contains hourly data on the number of bicycles rented out by the company Capital Bikeshare DC in the years 2011 and 2012.
 This is a useful data set for illustrating outlier analysis because an explanation for anomalous observations can be found in public media sources.